The Menzingers return home for Black Friday concert at Scranton Cultural Center on Nov. 26

 Typically, the group hosts an annual Holiday Show in December just before Christmas in the Grand Ballroom of the SCC with Tigers Jaw and other Scranton natives, but they decided to take a break in 2019 and plan something special for 2020 – then the pandemic put the entire music industry on hold.
 The Menzingers’ last show in Northeastern Pennsylvania was an acoustic set at the Gallery of Sound in Wilkes-Barre on Oct.
 6, 2019.

 Supporting acts for this all-ages Black Friday concert at the Scranton Cultural Center (420 N. Washington Ave., Scranton) are to be announced.
-Tickets go on sale this Friday, Aug.
+Tickets, which are $36.50, plus fees, go on sale this Friday, Aug.
 6 at 10 a.m. at ticketmaster.com.

 Since forming as teenagers in Scranton in 2006, The Menzingers have shown their strength as rough-and-tumble storytellers, turning out songs equally rooted in frenetic energy and lifelike detail.
 The band has recorded six studio albums, with their most recent collection of original material, “Hello Exile,” released on Oct.
 4, 2019 by Epitaph Records.
 Produced by Will Yip (Tigers Jaw, Mannequin Pussy, Quicksand), “Hello Exile” sees The Menzingers take their lyrical narrative to a whole new level and share their reflections on moments from the past and present: high-school hellraising, troubled relationships, aging and alcohol, and political ennui.
 With the group achieving that soul-baring intimacy all throughout the album, “Hello Exile” emerges as their most emotionally daring work yet, with Fader calling the album “The Menzingers’ greatest statement on adulthood to date.”